SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 #### How do I get the bot to stop talking for me?

-- Check that the character card's first message and example dialogue don't include the character taking actions for you - if they do, then rewrite them to get rid of it acting for you
+- Check that the character card's first message and example dialogue doesn't include the character taking actions for you - if they do, then rewrite them to get rid of it acting for you
 - Make sure that "Always add character's name to prompt" is checked
-- Make sure that you're currently using the same user persona as the rest of the chat - if you changed user personas and didn't change back (or don't have a persona locked to that chat), the usual rules to stop generating for you will fail
+- Make sure that you're currently using the same user persona as the rest of the chat.
+If you changed user personas and didn't change back (or don't have a persona locked to that chat), the usual rules to stop generating for you will fail
-- Add `["\n{{user}}:", "\n{{user}}: "]` to Custom Stopping Strings (shouldn't be necessary, but sometimes helps)
+- Add `["\n{{user}}:", "\n{{user}}:"]` to Custom Stopping Strings (shouldn't be necessary, but sometimes helps)

 #### Why isn't my character responding?

 A lot of things can cause this, so we need to look in a few places:

 - Make sure that "Always add character's name to prompt" is checked in Advanced Formatting
-- Check to make sure there aren't any errors coming from the API - while you can use SillyTavern with the NAI free trial, once it runs out, you'll just get errors
+- Check to make sure there aren't any errors coming from the API.
+While you can use SillyTavern with the NAI free trial, once it runs out, you'll just get errors
 - Check what you have in "Custom Stopping Strings" - if those are being generated at the start of the response, it might be cut off prematurely